-Article 38.
+Article 39.
 Authorization of doctoral thesis submission

-- 1. Upon completing the doctoral thesis, the doctoral student must request authorization from the programme's academic committee to submit it. - 2.
-Application for authorization to submit the doctoral thesis must be made using the channels created for this purpose, provided that: - a.
+1. Upon completing the doctoral thesis, the doctoral student must request authorization from the programme's academic committee to submit it and for the format of the thesis defence.

+- 2. Application for authorization to submit the doctoral thesis must be made using the channels created for this purpose, provided that: - a.
 The periods for completing the thesis and, if applicable, the extensions, as provided in article 21, have not expired. - b.
-The last assessment of the thesis plan and the activity report has been favourable. - 3.
+The last assessment of the research plan and the activities document has been favourable. - c.
+The student has been enrolled on a doctoral programme at the UOC for at least two semesters. - 3.
 The application must be accompanied, at least, by the following documents: - a.
 A report by the thesis supervisor and, if applicable, by the members of the thesis committee, in favour of authorizing submission of the thesis. - b.
-The activity report with the activities that the doctoral student has carried out. - c.
+The activities document with the activities that the doctoral student has carried out. - c.
 An abstract of the doctoral thesis, maximum 4,000 characters, written in Catalan, Spanish and English.
 If the doctoral thesis is written in a language other than the above, pursuant to article 26, an abstract must also be given in this language. - d.
-A copy of the doctoral thesis, the doctoral student's CV and the activity report, in digital format.

-- e.
-The complementary documents stipulated for the theses presented as a collection of contributions, theses written in languages other than Catalan, Spanish or English, under co-tutorship and with the mention of International Doctorate or other mentions. - 4.
+A copy of the doctoral thesis, the doctoral student's CV and the activities document, in digital format. - e.
+The complementary documents stipulated for the theses presented as a collection of contributions, theses written in languages other than Catalan, Spanish or English, under co-tutorship and with the mention of International Doctorate or other mentions. - f.
+A written request regarding the format of the defence of the doctoral thesis: in person, online or hybrid. - 4.
 The programme's academic committee must ask at least two doctors who are experts in the field of the doctoral thesis to write independent, anonymous reports about the thesis.
 At most, one of the experts may be a member of the thesis supervision committee, provided that this person is neither the tutor nor the thesis supervisor and has not published with the doctoral student any article derived from the thesis.
+The Academic Committee must also request an anti-plagiarism report from the appropriate unit.
 If not all the reports have been received within a period of 45 calendar days, the academic committee must decide whether or not it authorizes submission of the thesis. - 5.
 Having requested the above reports, the academic committee will ask the thesis supervisor to propose between five and seven doctors from five different universities or institutions, who can serve on the panel that will judge the thesis.
-These doctors must meet the requirements of article 49.
-This proposal must be accompanied by their CVs and their agreement to be members of the panel. - 6.
-In the light of the documentation received, the programme's academic committee will proceed to authorize or not authorize submission of the doctoral thesis. - 7.
-If it does not authorize submission, the academic committee must notify this to the doctoral student, the supervisor and the tutor, giving the reasons for the decision and granting the doctoral student a further period to reapply for submission once the academic committee's recommendations to improve the doctoral thesis have been included.
+These doctors must meet the requirements of article 50.
+This proposal must be accompanied by their CVs and their agreement to be members of the panel.

+- 6. In the light of the documentation received, the programme's academic committee will proceed to authorize or not authorize submission of the doctoral thesis. - 7.
+If it does not authorize submission, the academic committee must notify this to the doctoral student, the supervisor and the tutor, giving the reasons for the decision and granting the doctoral student a further period to reapply for submission once the academic committee's recommendations to improve the doctoral thesis have been included. - 2 c. added and 4 amended by agreement of the Executive Board on 28 June 2021. - 1, 3 and 5 amended by agreement of the Executive Board on 24 July 2023.

-Article 39.
+Article 40.
 Submission of the doctoral thesis